 If, upon receiving access to your personal information or at any other time, you believe the personal information we hold about you is inaccurate, incomplete or out of date, please notify us immediately.
 We will take reasonable steps to correct the information so that it is accurate, complete and up to date.

 If we refuse to correct your personal information, we will give you a written notice that sets out our reasons for our refusal (unless it would be unreasonable to provide those reasons), including details of the mechanisms available to you to make a complaint.

 Complaints and feedback

-If after this process you are not satisfied with our response, you can submit a complaint to the Privacy Commissioner.
-To lodge a complaint, visit the ‘Complaints’ section of the Privacy Commissioner’s website, located at https://www.privacy.org.nz/your-rights/making-a-complaint/, to obtain the relevant complaint forms, or contact the Privacy Commissioner’s office.
+If after this process you are not satisfied with our response, you can submit a complaint to the Office of the Information Commissioner.
+To lodge a complaint, visit the ‘Complaints’ section of the Information Commissioner’s website, located at http://www.oaic.gov.au/privacy/privacy-complaints, to obtain the relevant complaint forms, or contact the Information Commissioner’s office.